Homepage of Michael Faes

 - Michael Faes and Thomas R. Gross, Formal Proof of Determinism for the Parallel Roles Model, Technical Report, April 2018.

-- Michael Faes and Thomas R. Gross, Parallel Roles for Practical Deterministic Parallel Programming (corrected), to appear in the Proceedings of the 30th International Workshop on Languages and Compilers for Parallel Computing (LCPC 2017), October 2017.
+- Michael Faes and Thomas R. Gross, Parallel Roles for Practical Deterministic Parallel Programming, Proceedings of the 30th International Workshop on Languages and Compilers for Parallel Computing (LCPC 2017), October 2017.

 - An Efficient Implementation of a Roles-Based Parallel Programming Language, 20th Workshop on Compilers for Parallel Computing (CPC 2018), April 2018.